tkp-archive/pyEX/README.md

 ## Referral

-Please subscribe to IEX Cloud using [my referral code](https://iexcloud.io/s/6332a3c3 ).
+Please subscribe to IEX Cloud using [this referral code](https://iexcloud.io/s/6332a3c3 ).

 # Getting Started